Rodríguez: $199.3M deal, could jump to $399.3M for 15 years

 SEATTLE (AP) — Julio Rodríguez and the Seattle Mariners are set on a long-term relationship in the Pacific Northwest, agreeing to a $199.3 million, seven-year contract starting next season that could be worth $399.3 million over 15 years.

 The deal announced Friday for the 21-year-old All-Star outfielder includes an eight-year club option with award escalators and the possibility the option could extend to 10 years.
-If Rodríguez earns two MVP awards by 2028 or finishes among the top five in voting four times, the deal could be worth $459.3 million over 17 seasons.
+If Rodríguez earns two MVP awards by 2028 or finishes among the top five in voting four times, the deal could be worth $459.6 million over 17 seasons — including postseason award bonuses.

 If Seattle turns down a one-time team option for 2030-37 — which must be exercised after the 2028 World Series — there is a mutual option that could be exercised after the 2029 Series calling for $168 million from 2030-36.
 There also is a player option that guarantees $90 million from 2030-34.